What's On

 • 2024 - the Bellarine

-Afternoon Tea was included in the ticket price - and this was again a delicious event, held at St. Leonards.
-At St. Leonards, there was a Plant Stall (plants from gardens of Growers and Friends).
+Afternoon Tea is included in the ticket price - and was again a delicious event, held at a garden in Drysdale.
+At Drysdale, there was a Plant Stall (plants from gardens of Growers and Friends).